n4cr/n4cr.github.io/content/_index.md

 ---
-title: "I Build MVPs Fast — And I Can Teach Your Team Too"
+title: "I Build Software Fast — And I Can Teach Your Team Too"
 description: "I build production software in weeks using AI-augmented workflows.
 Based in Amsterdam.
 20 years experience."
 ---